juxor/afaq/markdown/alinks.md

 Excellent introduction to Kropotkin's ideas on federalism by Berneri.

-&gt;Social Anarchism or Lifestyle Anarchism -- by Murray Bookchin
+>Social Anarchism or Lifestyle Anarchism -- by Murray Bookchin

 Bookchin's sometimes over the top analysis and attack on Lifestyle
 anarchism.
 Important for its commitment to social action and its